Virtual Open House

-The Alabama State University Occupational Therapy Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
+The Alabama State University Occupational Therapy Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
 ACOTE’s telephone number, c/o AOTA, is (301) 652-AOTA and its web address is WWW.ACOTEONLINE.ORG.

 Progression, Retention, Graduation, Certification, & Credentialing Requirements

 Graduates of the program will be eligible to sit for the national certification examination for the occupational therapist, administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the graduate will be an occupational therapist, registered (OTR).
 In addition, most states require licensure to practice; however, state licenses are usually based on the results of the NBCOT certification examination.
 A felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.

 The NBCOT Program data results can be found at https://secure.nbcot.org/data/schoolstats.aspx

 The requirements for graduation are published and available for viewing in the Graduate Bulletin.
 Tuition and fees are subject to change.
 Please refer to Cost & Aid on the main page https://www.alasu.edu/cost-aid/tuition-costs.